CompewterTutor/plugin-scaffold/README.md

-reaktivstudios/plugin-scaffold
+compewtertutor/plugin-scaffold
 ==============================

-Adds a custom plugin scaffold
+Adds a custom plugin scaffold from reaktivstudios originally

 Quick links: [Using](#using) | [Installing](#installing) | [Contributing](#contributing) | [Support](#support)